-As indicated above, the likelihood of establishment and spread for brown rot is based on the assessment for apples (Biosecurity Australia 2010a) and table grapes (Biosecurity Australia 2011) from China.
+The likelihood of establishment and spread for brown rot is based on the assessment for apples (Biosecurity Australia 2010a) and table grapes (Biosecurity Australia 2011) from China.
 Those assessments used the same methodology as described in Chapter 2 of this report.
 The ratings from the previous assessments are presented below: